Gull Wing Group International: History

 The GWG started with eighteen Mercedes 300SL enthusiasts in August 1961 by Ernie Spitzer, an entrepreneur who owned a commercial printing business.
 The first meeting was held in Palo Alto, California at Ricky's Studio Inn and Hotel.

 By the end of 1961, the club had expanded to 38 dues paying members.
 A year later, the members and their cars were photographed at the Presidio with the Golden Gate Bridge in the background for Road & Track magazine and the 1963 issue of the Mercedes Benz magazine In Aller Welt and again in 1979.
 By the end of 1962, the organization had grown to just over 50, with some now coming from the rest of the United States and Canada.
 Many members were from Southern California and Oregon.

 By fall of 1963, there were by-laws, and members paid dues of $10.00.
 By 1965, the GWG had formed a Southern California Chapter, and the first meeting took place at the home of Stan Kauffman on August 11, 1965.
 Kauffman was President, James Mangham was VP, and Tom Burniston was Secretary.
 Nineteen members of the Northern and Southern California Chapters met in Santa Barbara to plan for the first annual get-together, which was held in Reno, Nevada in May 1969.
 Membership had risen to nearly 200, and almost half attended the event when Chad Hunt became president.

 The organization began attracting members from all over the country, and Hunt suggested a formal Business Office be created.
 In 1971, membership had grown to 387.
 The GWG accepted roadster owners in 1971 though they could not vote.
 In 1972 Roadster owners were able to vote.

+Since 2006, Gull Wing Group International has presented the Ernie Spitzer Distinguished Service Award, which the club has described as recognizing members for extraordinary contributions and outstanding volunteer service to the club.
+Documented recipients published in 300 StarLetter include Ernest Spitzer and Col. E.A.
+(Ozzie) von Orde in 2006, Lynn Yakel and Roberta Nichols Yakel in 2007, Chad Hunt, Barbara Hunt, Bob MacKey, and Jackie MacKey in 2008, Steve Marx, K.B.
+Pearce, and Ted Stroscher in 2010, Bob Sirna in 2011, and Gary Estep, Dick Fleenor, Tom Bau, and Linda Bau in 2012.
+Barclay Henderson received the award in 2014.
+Later published recipients include Robert Slayden in 2019, Laurie Marx, Gary Jarvis, and Brownie and John Willott Sr. in 2021, Tom Burniston in 2024, and Amir Almagor in 2025.

 In 2020, the GWG board voted on formally inviting Mercedes-Benz SLS AMG owners to become members.
 Inviting the SLS owners into the GWG exposes the 300 SL model to younger car enthusiasts.
 The SLS AMG is the spiritual successor to the 300 SL.
 The SLS AMG was designed to be a modern Gull Wing revival, and Mercedes produced 11473 cars from 2010 to 2015.
 Many GWG members who own a 300 SL also own an SLS.
 SLSs can be shown and judged at conventions.